Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 The aim of this \namecref{subsubsec:fin_relax} is to take advantage of this additional hypothesis and of the estimates of \cref{subsubsec:control_add_flux} and of \vref{lem:further_bd_finite_speed} to provide a more explicit version of the relaxation scheme inequality \vref{relax_sch_2}.

 The following additional technical hypothesis will be required to prove the next lemma providing another expression for the upper bound on $\Gback(s)$

-This hypothesis is satisfied as soon as the physical speed $\sigma$ is sufficiently close to $\barsescsup$ (or equivalently as soon as the parabolic speed $c$ is sufficiently close to $\barcescsup$).
-It ensures that the escape point $\yesc(s)$ remains ``more and more far away to the left'' with respect to the position $\initCut + \cCut\, s$ of the cut-off, when $s$ increases. \begin{lemma}[new upper bound on $\Gback(s)$] There exists a positive quantity $K[(u_0,u_1)]$, depending only on $V$ and on the initial condition $(u_0,u_1)$ under consideration, such that for every nonnegative quantity $s$ the following estimates hold:
+This hypothesis is satisfied as soon as the physical speed $\sigma$ is close enough to $\barsescsup$ (or equivalently as soon as the parabolic speed $c$ is close enough to $\barcescsup$).
+It ensures that the escape point $\xiesc(s)$ remains ``more and more far away to the left'' with respect to the position $\initCut + \cCut\, s$ of the cut-off, as $s$ increases. \begin{lemma}[new upper bound on $\Gback(s)$] There exists a positive quantity $K[(u_0,\tilde{u}_0)]$, depending on $\alpha$ and $V$ and $m$ and the initial condition $(u_0,\tilde{u}_0)$, such that for every nonnegative quantity $s$ the following estimates hold:

 \end{lemma} \begin{proof} According to inequality \vref{first_bd_Gback},

 Let us us denote by $\beta(s)$ the argument of the second exponential of the right-hand side of this last inequality:

 Besides, according to the condition \cref{hyp_param_relax_sch_2} on the ``physical'' speed $\sigma$, the following inequality holds: